Bisher 613 mal gespeichert

 1. Organizing crowd fundraises in your home country or your residential country:

-We have projects that require financial support for improvement/development, help and or organize crowd funding campaign for needy and vulnerable learners on the Islands of Lake Victoria in Kenya
+We have projects that require financial support for improvement/development, help and or organize crowd funding campaign to support these projects, and needy and vulnerable learners in our schools on the Islands of Lake Victoria in Kenya

 • (skills: fund-raising)